harmtemolder/obsidian-solarized/README.md

 # obsidian-solarized
 This is just a recolor based on the [solarized color scheme](https://ethanschoonover.com/solarized/).
+Works as of Obsidian 0.5.3

 ![Light](./light.png)